yuekaizhang/dynamo/.devcontainer/README.md

 - [Docker](https://docs.docker.com/get-started/get-docker/) installed and configured on your host system
 - IDEs: Use either the VS Code or Cursor.
 Both have Dev Containers extensions
 - Appropriate NVIDIA drivers (compatible with CUDA 12.8+)
-- For models that require authentication, set your Hugging Face token env var `HF_TOKEN` in your local startup (.bashrc, .zshrc or .profile file).
+- For models that require authentication, set your Hugging Face token env var `HF_TOKEN` in your local startup (.profile or .zprofile file).
 Many public models do not require this token.

 ### Required Files and Directories

-The following files and directories are required on your host system for the devcontainer to work properly:

-- **`.gitconfig`**: Must exist in your home directory (`~/.gitconfig`).
-This file is mounted into the container for Git configuration.
+You must have the following path on your host.

 - **`~/.cache/huggingface`**: This directory is mounted into the container for Hugging Face model caching.
-If it doesn't exist, it will be created automatically.

-If these files/directories are missing, you may encounter Docker mount errors when starting the devcontainer.

-## Quick Start Guide
+## Steps to Get Started

 Follow these steps to get your NVIDIA Dynamo development environment up and running: